 The sudden loss of a loved one can be an incredibly traumatic experience, especially when the death is caused by the actions – or inactions – of a negligent party.
 Many grieving families are unable to gain closure after the loss because they’re struggling to afford daily expenses, medical bills, funeral costs, and probate fees on a modified household income.
-Fortunately, these families may have grounds to file a wrongful death claim against a careless person, corporation, or government entity.
+Fortunately, these families may have grounds to file a claim against a careless person, corporation, or government entity.

 If you have questions about this multifaceted legal process, contact the Hillsboro wrongful death lawyers at The Gatti Law Firm today.
 Our firm has been providing personalized legal services, innovative investigation techniques, and aggressive litigation strategies to Oregon families since 1992.
 We aren’t afraid to negotiate or litigate against insurance companies, hospitals, or corporate legal teams if it maximizes your claim and secures a favorable settlement or verdict.

 Contact The Gatti Law Firm at (503) 543-1114 to discuss your case with qualified legal professionals.